MrPixle2022/Documentaion/Js/node/FilesystemModule.md

 ```

 ---
-#### it's the same as the promise but all functions take a callback function to be excuted once an error happens
+#### it's the same as the promise but all functions take a callback function to be executed once an error happens

 ---
 ---